idrevnii/grammy-template/README.md

 # About the project

-This is typescript template for various NodeJS projects.
-Template contains ESLint, Prettier and Nodemon.
+This is bot template powered by `grammy` and `prisma`.
+It also constains preconfigured logger `pino` and a bunch of helpful middlewares for `grammy`.

 # Installation

-1. Click the 'Use this template' button and follow instructions OR `git clone https://github.com/idrevnii/typescript-template`
+1. Click the 'Use this template' button and follow instructions OR `git clone https://github.com/idrevnii/grammy-template`

 2. Change the project name in `package.json' and you can start write your code :)